 Nick Naylor is the spokesperson for big tobacco companies in the US.
 His job is to lobby on their behalf against public opinion all while trying to remain a role model for his 12-year-old son.

 This movie isn’t just about entrepreneurship, but also useful for understanding sales and the commercial side of a business.
-It also shows just how important communication is in influencing public opinion of a brand.
+It also shows just how important communication is in influencing the public opinion of a brand.

 What I learned: